The determining role of covariances in large networks of stochastic neurons: Derivation of the nonautonomous microscopic and macroscopic evolution equations

 The same method can be applied to find approximate expressions for the derivatives of \(\E{R}[J]\) and \(\E{S}[J]\).
-This leads us to model the macroscopic dynamics of the network by the differential equations given in \maintexteqref{eq.DSopen} in the main text.
+This leads us to model the macroscopic dynamics of the network by the differential equations \eqref{eq.DSopen}.